broarm/broarm.github.io/_posts/2013-12-03-wim-crouwel-new-alphabet-app.markdown

 galleryBase:  2013-12-03-wim-crouwel-new-alphabet-app
 gallery:
   - 2013-12-03-wim-crouwel-new-alphabet-app-01.jpg
+  - wcna-m.gif
-  - first.gif
+  - wcna-wrong.gif
-  - second.gif
+  - wcna-achievement.gif
-  - last.gif
+  - wcna-game-over.gif
 ---

 The idea to create an application for design icon Wim Crouwel, started with Toon Lauwen and Ed Annink (1956 – 2012).
 The purpose of the app was to preserve our Dutch Design heritage, starting with the iconic [New Alphabet][newAlphabet]{:target="_blank"} by Wim Crouwel.